methnen/m-chart/docs/guide/shortcode.md

 # Chart Shortcode

-Each chart has an auto-generated shortcode shown at the top of the chart edit screen.
+Each chart has an auto-generated shortcode shown at the bottom of the chart settings panel.
 The shortcode intelligently selects the best display format based on context.

 ## Default Behavior